dfinity/examples/rust/vetkd/README.md

 # vetKD System API Preview

-This repository provides a canister (`src/system_api`) that offers the vetKD system API proposed in https://github.com/dfinity/interface-spec/pull/158, implemented in an unsafe manner for demonstration purposes.
+This repository provides a canister (`src/system_api`) that offers the vetKD system API proposed in https://github.com/dfinity/interface-spec/pull/158, implemented in an **unsafe** manner **for demonstration purposes**.

 Additionally, the repository provides:
 * An example app backend canister (`src/app_backend`) that makes use of this system API in order to provide caller-specific symmetric keys that can be used for AES encryption and decryption.